This privacy notice tells you what to expect when Citation collects personal information. It applies to information we collect about:

 Citation offers various online services and resources relating to human resources and health and safety.
 We use third-parties to deal with some direct marketing campaigns, but they are only allowed to use the information to send out the publications.

 We have to hold the details of the people who have requested our services in order to provide them.
-However, we only use these details to provide the service a person or organisation has requested and for other closely related purposes.
+However, we only use these details to provide the service to the person or organisation has requested and for other closely related purposes.
 When people do subscribe to our services, they can cancel their subscription at any time and are given an easy way of doing this.

 Where the personal information is not processed on behalf of a client, the data controller of your personal information shall be Citation Limited which is registered with the Information Commissioner’s Office with registration number Z510281X.

 Our online services portals (Atlas, Citweb, Myoffice, Citmanager, Citnet Citreports and CQC Pro) record data relating to human resources and health and safety for and on behalf of our clients and their employees.
 In these cases, Citation is acting as a Data Processor on behalf of our clients.
 For more information, please speak to your employer/the relevant Data Controller.
+Citation shall be classed as a Data Controller where deciding the manner in which data is processed when looking to meet our contractual obligations, for example where selecting third party suppliers to support our online systems.

 Personal information we collect from you, or from a client relating to you, will be retained where we have an ongoing legitimate business need to do so (for example, to provide you or our clients with a service or to comply with applicable legal, tax or accounting requirements).